-LILA BC is a repository for archival data sets related to biology and conservation.
-Our intention is to create a valuable resource for the scientific community, including for machine learning researchers and those that want to harness machine learning for biology and conservation.
+LILA BC is a repository for data sets related to biology and conservation, intended as a resource for both machine learning (ML) researchers and those that want to harness ML for biology and conservation.

-Machine learning depends on labeled data, but getting access to such data in biology and conservation is a challenge.
-Consequently, everyone benefits when more labeled data is made available.
-Biology and conservation teams benefit by having more data to train on, and can also multiply the scientific impact of the data they gather when others can take advantage of such data (we suggest listing this added benefit to grant proposals written to fund data collection).
-Machine learning researchers benefit by having data to experiment with.
+Machine learning depends on labeled data, but accessing such data in biology and conservation is a challenge.
+Consequently, everyone benefits when labeled data is made available.
+Biologists and conservation scientists benefit by having data to train on, and free hosting allows teams to multiply the impact of their data (we suggest listing this benefit in grant proposals that fund data collection).
+ML researchers benefit by having data to experiment with.

 For more information, or to inquire about adding a data set, email firstname.lastname@example.org.

 LILA BC is maintained by a working group that includes representatives from Zooniverse, the Evolving AI Lab at the University of Wyoming, the University of Minnesota Lion Center, Snapshot Safari, and Microsoft AI for Earth.
-Hosting is provided by Microsoft AI for Earth.
+Hosting on Microsoft Azure is provided by Microsoft AI for Earth.